-This potato and chickpea stew is hearty and healthy and vegetarian and pretty darn satisfying, too.
+This potato and chickpea stew, made with potatoes, canned chickpeas, tomatoes, bell peppers, and spinach, is a hearty and healthy and vegetarian weeknight dinner that’s both easy to make and pretty darn satisfying, too.

 - Quick Glance